Ulauncher/ulauncher-timer/README.md

 Choose _Alert periodically until closed_ in settings to make timers harder to ignore.
 Close the timer notification to stop persistent timer notifications.
+A timer can also be stopped by selecting it with Ulauncher.

 ## Running tests